Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Term desingularization and stratification of sets

 2) For each $k=1,\ldots,s$, $W_{k} := (Z_{k} \cap \Omega_{k}) \setminus E_{k}$ is a strong analytic submanifold, where $U_{k} \subset N_{k}$ is a clopen T-subdomain of $N_{k}$ or of the pre-image of an admissible smooth center $C$ (where a new process starts via induction), $Z_{k}$ is a T-analytic subset of $U_{k}$ and $\Omega_{k}$ is an open $\mathcal{L}_{\mathcal{A}}$-definable subset of $U_{k}$.

-3) The restriction $\sigma_{k}|W_{k}: W_{k} \to S_{k}$ is a homeomorphic parametrization of the stratum $S_{k}$. $\Box$ \end{theorem}
+3) The restriction $\sigma_{k}|_{W_{k}}: W_{k} \to S_{k}$ is a homeomorphic parametrization of the stratum $S_{k}$. \end{theorem}

-It seems that the only results on stratification known before are the ones for subanalytic subsets of affine spaces over an algebraically closed valued field, provided in \cite{LR-subanalytic}, Theorem~5.2 ff, \cite{LR-strat}, Theorem~4.4, and \cite{C-Lip}, Corollary~3.4.7.
+\begin{remark} It seems that the only results on stratifications of sets definable over valued fields known before are the ones for subanalytic subsets of affine spaces over an algebraically closed valued field, provided in \cite[Theorem~5.2]{LR-subanalytic} ff., \cite[Theorem~4.4]{LR-strat} and \cite[Corollary~3.4.7]{C-Lip}.
+They state, generally speaking, that every $\mathcal{L}_{\mathcal{A}}$-subanalytic subset of $K_{alg}^{n}$ is a finite disjoint union of $\mathcal{L}_{\mathcal{A}}$-subanalytic manifolds.
+Let us emphasize that our theorem on strong stratifications applies to all definable sets, not only to subanalytic ones.
+Moreover, the description of the strata is much more precise: every stratum is the intersection of a global $\mathcal{L}_{\mathcal{A}}$-subanalytic subset and an open $\mathcal{L}_{\mathcal{A}}$-definable subset. \end{remark}

-\begin{remark} By the arguments similar to the ones in Remark~\ref{desing-uniform}, the above desingularization of terms works uniformly in models $L$ of the theory $T_{\mathcal{A}}$.
+\begin{remark} In view of Remark~\ref{desing-uniform}, the above desingularization of terms works uniformly in models $L$ of the theory $T_{\mathcal{A}}$.
 Therefore the desingularization process over $K$ can be treated as the restriction of the one over the algebraic closure $K_{alg}$ with multi-blowups $\sigma_{k}'$ and analytic functions $\omega_{i,k}'$.
 We can thus consider the sets (notation of Corollary~~\ref{strat-half}):